|

 This

-sentence proclaims that ALL lonely people have few
+sentence proclaims that ALL boneheads have few

 friends (it also implies that none